nikitavoloboev/data/docs/sharing/everything-I-know.md

 - [Karabiner](../macOS/apps/karabiner/karabiner.md): How to bind keys on mac.
 - [macOS](../macOS/macOS.md): How to operate it very fast.
 Especially with apps like [KM](../macOS/apps/keyboard-maestro/keyboard-maestro.md), [Alfred](../macOS/apps/alfred/alfred.md), [VSCode](../text-editors/vs-code/vs-code.md).
-- [React](../programming-languages/javascript/js-libraries/react/react.md): Love React's component model and JSX.
-I now try to use only [Svelte](../programming-languages/javascript/js-libraries/svelte.md) or [Solid](../programming-languages/javascript/js-libraries/solid.md) as they have better [web performance](../web/web-performance.md).
+- [Solid](../programming-languages/javascript/js-libraries/solid.md): Learning and trying to use it for all my web apps and even static sites.
+Love [React](../programming-languages/javascript/js-libraries/react/react.md)'s component model and JSX but Solid is [much faster than React](https://twitter.com/nikitavoloboev/status/1528479450828087299) due to avoiding VDOM.
+I try to be conscious of [performance](../web/web-performance.md) in all my projects.
 - [Go](../programming-languages/go/go.md)/[Deno](../web/deno.md): For writing scripts and web services.
+- [Cloudflare Workers](../cloud-computing/serverless-computing/cloudflare-workers.md): Trying to deploy everything I can on a distributed CDN.
+Workers with [Hono](https://github.com/honojs/hono) seem to do well.
+- [SQLite](../databases/sqlite.md): My DB of choice for all projects.
+I also use [Postgres](../databases/postgresql.md) and exploring [EdgeDB](../databases/edgedb.md).

 ## My Workflow